youssef-mansor/TheAgentCompany/workspaces/tasks/k-map-4variable-general/task.md

   - **Test title**
   - **Pass/Fail status**

-Ensure the following points are addressed within the testbench:

-### Exhaustive Testing: (1 pt)
+Ensure the testbench prints each test's pass/fail status directly into `/workspace/report.md` using Verilog file operations, with one line per test indicating "pass" or "fail."

-    Verify all 16 possible input combinations (2^4) to ensure correctness.
+Ensure to Verify all 16 possible input combinations (2^4).

-### Correct Behavior: (1 pt)
-    Check that the logic matches the original K-map truth table.

-  Place the implemented testbench into `/workspace/logic_tb.v` Place the implemented report into `/workspace/report.md`
+  Place the implemented testbench into `/workspace/logic_tb.v`

 ---